 "Track Downtime" is a feature offered by FMX that allows for Users to be able to track how long and how frequent a piece of equipment is down (or not working/functioning properly).
 This helps industries better gauge which assets of their company are no longer an asset, but rather a liability.
 Follow the steps below to better understand how you can use the Track Downtime feature on your FMX site!

 Before you can "Track Downtime", you must first make sure that you have enabled Downtime on your FMX site.
-This can be done by navigating to the User Type Settings using the Admin Settings on the left side of your site:
+This can be done by navigating to the General Settings using the Admin Settings on the left side of your site:

 Scroll down to Equipment Settings and check the box that says Track Downtime: